grafana/google-sheets-datasource/docs/sources/setup/provisioning.md

 ## Using the API key authentication type

 You can use the basic API key authentication type by simply creating a new API Key for the Google Sheets from the Workspace.
-For more information about creating the API Key, refer to [Google Workspace guides](https://developers..google.com/workspace/guides/enable-apis#google-cloud-console)
+For more information about the Google Sheets API Key, refer to [Google Sheets API](https://developers.google.com/sheets/api/reference/rest).

 **Example**

-The following YAML snippet can be used to provision the Google Sheets data source for Grafana if you are using the API key authentication type.:
+The following YAML snippet can be used to provision the Google Sheets data source for Grafana if you are using the API key authentication type.

 ```yaml
 apiVersion: 1